 - Work around pre-existing injuries or limitations.

-- It can be performed with the equipment in your gym space.
+- Can be performed with the equipment in your gym space.

-- When it comes to training the legs, there are many great options for exercises and tools to get the job done — including cables, machines, free weights, and body weight.
+When it comes to training the legs, there are many great options for exercises and tools to get the job done — including cables, machines, free weights, and even your own body weight.

 - Back Squat